By Anne Borden King

 “I remember being taped on my mouth a lot.
 And I [sobbing] it was so hard…sorry…”

 The Government of Ontario, who operates and funds the CPRI, has never apologized for the abuse that survivors testify they experienced within its walls between the years 1963 and 2011.
-In fact, the Province’s lawyers resisted early efforts for settlement, requesting the case be dismissed with costs in 2017, cancelling a mediation in 2018 and making it clear that if the case went to trial the Province may succeed in stopping any kind of resolution in favour of the survivors due to factors including the Crown Liability and Proceedings Act (2019) which potentially limits the government’s liability in new ways.
-In the end, the $10 million settlement did not begin to compensate for the trauma and loss faced by the survivors.
+In fact, the Province’s lawyers resisted early efforts for settlement, requesting the case be dismissed with costs in 2017, cancelling a mediation in 2018 and making it clear that if the case went to trial the Province may succeed in stopping any kind of resolution in favour of the survivors (due to factors including the 2019 Crown Liability and Proceedings Act, which limits government liability).

 But what amount could?
 More than 5,000 children and young adults, many Crown wards, had been through the CPRI’s doors and none of them, it seems, have anything positive to say about the place.
 The CPRI was a site of terror for many.
 Survivors recall being beaten, restrained, locked in dark rooms, sexually assaulted, drugged against their will and verbally abused by staff.
 Far from random incidents, the survivors testified that there was an endemic atmosphere of abuse at the institution, like other Ontario residential institutions, such as the Huronia Regional Centre, one of 16 other institutions that have faced similar class actions, all shutting their doors and reaching settlements in the tens of millions.